 Novartis maintains a strong commitment to upholding and respecting human rights.
 In the Novartis Code of Ethics, we commit to “conduct our business in a manner that respects the rights and dignity of all people.”
+In 2020, our CEO became the first pharmaceutical CEO to sign the CEO Guide to Human Rights developed by the World Business Council for Sustainable Development.

-In 2021, we adopted our Human Rights Commitment Statement, endorsed by the executive-level Novartis Trust & Reputation Committee.
+In 2022, we updated our Human Rights Commitment Statement, endorsed by the executive-level Novartis ESG Committee.
 This is the latest update to our human rights statement, first adopted in 2003.
 Our Human Rights Commitment Statement establishes our foundational commitment to the International Bill of Human Rights, ILO Core Labor Conventions, and the UN Guiding Principles on Business and Human Rights (UNGPs).

 Governance & strategy

-In 2021, the Human Rights program was integrated into the Ethics & Compliance team in the Ethics, Risk, and Compliance (ERC) function.
+In 2021, the human rights program was integrated into the Ethics & Compliance team in the Ethics, Risk, and Compliance (ERC) function.
 The ERC function is led by the Chief Ethics, Risk, and Compliance Officer, who sits on the Executive Committee of Novartis (ECN).